-Combining Kartemquin’s expertise in nurturing emerging, diverse midwest-based filmmakers and projects with Hulu’s groundbreaking support of original documentaries, the Hulu/Kartemquin Accelerator program will will offer an unprecedented opportunity for alumni of Kartemquin’s acclaimed Filmmaker Development Programs.
+Combining Kartemquin’s expertise in nurturing emerging, diverse midwest-based filmmakers and projects with Hulu’s groundbreaking support of original documentaries, the Hulu/Kartemquin Accelerator program offers an unprecedented opportunity for alumni of Kartemquin’s acclaimed Filmmaker Development Programs.
 The annual program will support two selected alumni of Kartemquin’s Diverse Voices in Docs, KTQ Labs, and KTQ Internship programs through the crucial development period when they are seeking major financial support for production and editing, and a potential commission or acquisition.

 The partnership between the two organizations builds upon a successful relationship and development path on the documentary Minding the Gap, directed by Bing Liu and produced by Diane Quon, which was acquired by Hulu after winning a Special Jury Prize for Breakthrough Filmmaking at the 2018 Sundance Film Festival.

 The two filmmakers selected for the Hulu / Kartemquin Accelerator will each receive: